master-q/masterq-docs/presentations/20170528_verifast_stm32_nagoya/20170528_verifast_stm32_nagoya.md

 ![background](img/kuleuven.png)

 * https://github.com/verifast/verifast
-* A verifier for single-threaded and multi-threaded C language programs annotated with preconditions and postconditions written in separation logic.
+* A verifier for single-threaded and multi-threaded C and Java language programs annotated with preconditions and postconditions written in separation logic.
 * VeriFast is easy to use with the graphical IDE.

 # Get started with simple example